Knee prosthesis: Are malalignments always fully corrected?

 How does a knee prosthesis work?

-A knee prosthesis is an artificial joint replacement designed to restore the function of a knee joint damaged by osteoarthritis, injuries or other diseases.
-Modern knee prostheses consist of several components that are precisely coordinated to enable natural mobility and stability.
+A Knee Prosthesis is an artificial joint replacement that serves to restore the function of a knee joint damaged by osteoarthritis, injuries or other diseases.
+Modern knee prostheses consist of multiple components that are precisely coordinated to enable natural mobility and stability.

 1. Structure of a Knee Prosthesis

-A knee prosthesis typically consists of three main components:
+A Knee Prosthesis generally consists of three main components:

-• Femoral component (thigh bone portion): This metal component replaces the damaged joint surfaces of the femur and glides over the polyethylene surface of the tibial component.
+• Femur component (femoral part): This metal component replaces the damaged joint surfaces of the femur bone and glides over the polyethylene surface of the tibial component.

-• Tibial component: This metal platform is placed on the upper end of the tibia and serves as a stable base for the artificial gliding core made of polyethylene.
+• Tibial component (tibial part): This metal platform is placed on the upper end of the tibia and serves as a stable base for the artificial sliding core made of polyethylene.

-• Patellar component: Optionally, the patella can also be replaced with a polyethylene component to ensure optimal gliding ability.
+• Patellar component (patellar part): Optionally, the patella can also be replaced by a polyethylene component to ensure optimal glideability.

-Additionally, there are different coupling degrees, which vary depending on how much the prosthesis needs to replace the stability of the natural knee ligaments.
+Additionally, there are different coupling grades, which vary depending on how strongly the prosthesis must replace the stability of the natural knee ligaments.

 2. Functionality of a knee prosthesis